-The Center for Writers hires NDSU undergraduate and graduate students to work as peer writing consultants for 5-15 hours per week.
+The Center for Writers hires NDSU undergraduate students to work as peer writing consultants for 5-15 hours per week.
 The hiring of new consultants is conducted during spring term for work to begin the following fall.

 Interested undergraduate students should complete the application form and submit all required materials to the Director of the Center for Writers, Ms. Mary Pull.
 Her office is located on the lower level of the NDSU library inside the Center for Writers, room 6.